ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Background

 \subsection{Neural fields}

 A neural field (NF) is a neural network that provides a representation of continuous objects, such as images, videos, and audio signals \cite{XieTakikawaSaitoEtAl21}.
-An NF can be described as a neural network $\Phi_{\boldsymbol \xi}:\Omega_T \rightarrow \R$ that acts as a map between spatiotemporal coordinates to the values of an image at those coordinates.
+An NF can be described as a neural network $\Phi_{\boldsymbol \xi}(\boldsymbol{x}):\Omega_T \rightarrow \R$ that maps every spatiotemporal point $\boldsymbol{x}=(\boldsymbol{r}, t) \in \Omega_T$ to the values of an image at that point.
 NF architectures represent a finite-dimensional, nonlinear topological subspace of $L^2(\Omega_T)$ parametrized by a set of network parameters $\boldsymbol \xi \in \R^{N_p}$.
-For many classes of images, in particular biomedical images\cite{shen2022nerp, juhl2021implicit}, NF can provide accurate representations using a fixed network architecture and requiring a relatively small number of parameters $N_p$ compared to the number of voxels needed to represent the image with a comparable resolution \cite{dupont2021coin}.
-NFs are then able to significantly reduce the memory requires for storing high-resolution, high-dimensional images.
+For many classes of images, in particular biomedical images\cite{shen2022nerp, juhl2021implicit,molaei2023implicit}, NFs can provide accurate representations using a fixed network architecture and requiring a relatively small number of parameters $N_p$ compared to the number of voxels needed to represent the image with a comparable resolution \cite{dupont2021coin}.
+NFs are then able to significantly reduce the memory required for storing high-resolution, high-dimensional images.

 Given a target function $f \in \mathbb{L}^2(\Omega_T)$, an NF can be trained to represent $f$ by solving the supervised embedding problem

 where $\| f- \Phi_{\boldsymbol \xi}\|_2$ denotes the $L^2(\Omega_T)$ norm of $f- \Phi_{\boldsymbol \xi}$.
 Once trained, the NF can be evaluated at arbitrary points in $\Omega_T$ and, thus, rendered at any chosen resolution.